 One of the two primary partners must act as the official applicant (lead applicant).

 An organization may submit as a lead applicant two applications to Our Town.
 A partnering organization may serve as a partner on as many applications as they like.

 A grant amount at one of the following levels must be requested: $25,000, $50,000, $75,000, $100,000, or $150,000.
 Very few grants will be awarded at the $150,000 level; these will be only for projects of significant scale and impact.

 Award Duration: 2 years.

-Match Requirement: Our grants cannot exceed 50% of the total cost of the project.
-All grants require a nonfederal match of at least 1 to 1.
-These matching funds may be all cash or a combination of cash and in-kind contributions.
-You may include in your Project Budget matching funds that are proposed but not yet committed at the time of the application deadline.
+Grants cannot exceed 50% of the total cost of the project.
+All grants require a nonfederal cost share/match of at least 1 to 1.
+These cost share/matching funds may be all cash or a combination of cash and in-kind contributions.

 The artistic excellence of the project, which includes the following:

 - Quality of the artists, culture bearers, design professionals, organizations, works of art, activities, and/or services that the project will involve; and their relevance to the community in which the project takes place.